Migas77/eShop_AS_108287/README.md

 }
 ```

-Furthermore, I had to specify prometheus target and map it to the docker container at the specified path so that It actually gathers the metrics, which is present at the [datasources/prometheus_config.yml file](https://github.com/Migas77/eShop_AS_108287/blob/main/datasources/prometheus_config.yml):
+Furthermore, I had to specify the prometheus targets at the specified path (using ``host.docker.internal`` to allow Prometheus to access the metrics from the host machine) so that It actually gathers the metrics, which is present at the [datasources/prometheus_config.yml file](https://github.com/Migas77/eShop_AS_108287/blob/main/datasources/prometheus_config.yml):

 ```yml
 global: